sebhinck/LakeCC/README.md

 ## Python Interface
 ### SeaLevelModelCC
-For initialization this model needs some input:
+This model needs some input:
 * topography - spatial map of bedrock
 * ice_thickness - spatial map of ice thickness
 * sl_mask - a map that is 1 at cells that are known to be ocean, and zero otherwise.
 A mask that is only 1 at the margin would for example result in ocean basins that need to be connected to the margin of the domain, whereas cells below the sea-level that are cut off the ocean are not added to the ocean extent.
 * rho_ice and rho_sea - density of ice and sea water, respectively
 * ice_free_thickness - ice thickness threshold, below which a cell is considered as ice free

-By calling `fill2SeaLevel` the spatial map of the sea-level is computed internally.
-This function takes the scalar sea-level as input.
-The result can be retrieved by calling `getFloatationLevel`.
+* scalar sea-level

 ### LakeModelCC
 For initialization this model needs some input: